andrewjunyoung/mvl/docs/source/index.rst

 as well as propositional constants 0 and 1.

-Łukasiewicz logic defines the only value which is «true» to be 1, and so evaluating any other Łukasiewicz value as a python `bool` will evaluate to `False`.
+Lukasiewicz logic defines the only value which is «true» to be 1, and so evaluating any other Lukasiewicz value as a python `bool` will evaluate to `False`.